jpmorgan98/jpmorgan98.github.io/_pages/cv.md

 * **J. P. Morgan**, I. Variansyah, T. S. Palmer, and K. E. Niemeyer.
 One-cell inversions on modern GPUs for transient transport with higher order discretization. **in preparation**

-## Conference Attendance & Professional Development
+## Conferences & Professional Development
 Future dates are trips I intended to go to.

 * May 2025, [International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering (M&C 2025)](https://www.ans.org/meetings/mc2025/), Denver, CO